hipacc/hipacc/doc/INSTALL.md

 ### Compile the Sources
 The build system of Hipacc uses **CMake** (3.4.3 or later), **Git** (2.7 or later), and requires installation to an absolute path.
 To configure Hipacc, call `cmake` in the root directory.
-A working installation of Clang/LLVM (and Polly) is required.
+A working installation of Clang/LLVM is required.
 The `llvm-config` tool will be used to determine the configuration for Hipacc and must be present in the environment.